 These 2 lines registered in the crontab have the effect of temporarily blocking access to Facebook and snapshat from 22H to 08h in the morning .
 And this rule is valid whether you have a smartphone, tablet or pc.

 In our example, we are targeting two social networks.
-We could add instagram.com, twitter.com, any domain of your choice: youtube, marmiton.fr, lequipe.fr etc …
+We could add Instagram.com, twitter.com, any domain of your choice: YouTube, marmiton.fr, lequipe.fr etc …

 To conclude

-This is effective but I clearly brings me grimey methods some ISPs. ( Dns liars ).
+This is effective but I brings me grimey methods for some ISPs. ( Dns liars ).
 Ethics takes a hit!
 But good in general we see it down when we have teenagers connected H24.

 I’m not a fan of parental control and to be honest I did not think I’d have to go through it.
 But the addictions to our screens are such, that this solution can be saving to make the habit of disconnecting when it is time to sleep.
 And I’m getting into it.